-I give talks and lectures on North East History to local and family history groups, Rotary Clubs, schools and colleges, book groups and Women's Institute Meetings.
+I give talks and lectures on a wide variety of historical topics ( see the list on my profile) to local and family history groups, U3A groups, Rotary Clubs, schools and colleges, book groups and Women's Institute Meetings.

 I also lecture on writing and publishing for first-time authors.

 “Wow one of the best books I have read in a long time.
 Once started I couldn't put it down” Goodreads, 5 stars.

 “Absolutely riveting from the first page to the last” Amazon, 5 stars.

 “What a lovely historical read with a moving Durham-Queensland connection beautifully told by the little girl who was fascinated with a battered suitcase of old letters and photos.
 Highly recommended.
 Can't wait to read more by the author” Amazon, 5 stars.

 “Absolutely cracking read, very informative and extremely well researched.
 A must read ...
 It has it all, intrigue, tragedy, adventure, excitement and filled with extremely interesting facts.”
 Amazon, 5 stars.